 Autodesk (ADSK) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the design software company had lost 17.33% over the past month.
-This has lagged the Computer and Technology sector's loss of 14.1% and the S&P 500's loss of 7.66% in that time.
+Coming into today, shares of the design software company had lost 17.44% in the past month.
+In that same time, the Computer and Technology sector lost 13.86%, while the S&P 500 lost 7.87%.

-Autodesk will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Autodesk to post earnings of $1.43 per share.
-This would mark year-over-year growth of 21.19%.
-Our most recent consensus estimate is calling for quarterly revenue of $1.19 billion, up 14.81% from the year-ago period.
+Wall Street will be looking for positivity from Autodesk as it approaches its next earnings report date.
+On that day, Autodesk is projected to report earnings of $1.43 per share, which would represent year-over-year growth of 21.19%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.19 billion, up 14.81% from the year-ago period.

-ADSK's full-year Zacks Consensus Estimates are calling for earnings of $5.01 per share and revenue of $4.37 billion.
-These results would represent year-over-year changes of +23.7% and +15.23%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.01 per share and revenue of $4.37 billion.
+These totals would mark changes of +23.7% and +15.23%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for Autodesk.
+It is also important to note the recent changes to analyst estimates for Autodesk.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.02% lower.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.02% lower.
 Autodesk currently has a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Autodesk has a Forward P/E ratio of 46.7 right now.
-This represents a premium compared to its industry's average Forward P/E of 31.57.
+Digging into valuation, Autodesk currently has a Forward P/E ratio of 46.6.
+This represents a premium compared to its industry's average Forward P/E of 31.97.

 The Computer - Software industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 89, which puts it in the top 35% of all 250+ industries.
+This group has a Zacks Industry Rank of 97, putting it in the top 39% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.